se342-gif/se342-IT265-002-2026/docs/Module-001-Dev-Log.md

 #### Next Steps
 - Tasks or experiments to focus on during the next session.
--  layout of the mini-games/puzzles, character interactions, assets to be placed and interacted with
+  - Layout of the mini-games/puzzles, character interactions, assets to be placed and interacted with